The Importance of Categories

 When it comes to event data, it’s all about streaming.
 You need infrastructure that can deal with streams of data in a reliable and scalable way.

-You need reliability and high availability because when dealing with capturing data, it’s easy to end up with data loss.
+You need reliability and high availability because capturing data makes it easy to end up with data loss.
 Networks tend to break, especially when you are collecting data from mobile devices.
-The infrastructure has to be built with reliability and high availability, starting from the point where the data is captured and ending with delivering the data to the final destination.
+The infrastructure must be built with reliability and high availability, starting from the point where the data is captured and ending with delivering the data to the final destination.

 The good thing with event data, though, is that a small data loss is not going to kill you; customer behavioral data is not P&L report entries.

 Working with event data starts at the point where they are captured.
-This usually happens by using some kind of SDK, which can be incorporated into your web app, mobile app, or website.
-Then you use the SDK to generate an event every time an action happens and enrich it with useful metadata, for example, who triggered the event.
+This usually happens by using some SDK, which can be incorporated into your web app, mobile app, or website.
+Then you use the SDK to generate an event every time an action happens and enrich it with useful metadata, which triggered the event.

-After the event is captured by the SDK, it will be pushed into the data infrastructure.
-The SDK needs to take care of any failures while respecting the resources of the host, e.g., you don’t want the SDK to blow up the CPU or memory of a mobile device.
+After the SDK captures the event, it will be pushed into the data infrastructure.
+The SDK needs to take care of any failures while respecting the host's resources, e.g., you don’t want the SDK to blow up the CPU or memory of a mobile device.
 Keep in mind that guaranteeing that there will be zero data loss is impossible.
 For example, a mobile app has to push data to the infrastructure, the network is down, and the user decides to kill the app.

 After the event data is queued in such a system, they can be processed in a streaming fashion.
 In this case, it’s ideal to have a queuing system that can sustain high throughput, as these applications are usually real-time.